 “It was a wonderful trip through Greece; the sites were lovely, the food was outstanding and the guides were excellent”.
 Jim Cleary, UK

-Based on our guests’ feedback, we have a good idea how they perceive the experience of a Peter Sommer Travels land tour: both stimulating and relaxing, highly varied without being hectic, leisurely but not slow-paced, well-organised and always guided by experts.
+Based on our guests' feedback, we have a good idea how they perceive the experience of one of our land tours: both stimulating and relaxing, highly varied without being hectic, leisurely but not slow-paced, well-organised and always guided by experts.
 A typical day starts with a luscious breakfast, followed by a coach trip to one or several archaeological or cultural sites of great beauty and interest, a charming lunch stop with excellent food, a further site visit or pleasant stroll in the afternoon, before arriving at a fine hotel in another lovely town or village.
 An exquisite dinner nearby rounds off the evening.
 Timings are smooth, driving times are long enough to allow a little rest but too short for monotony, stress never rears its head.
 Easy!

 We want all our trips, sea and land, to be of the same high quality – our aim is that each day should be a great one for every guest.
 Ambitious as this may be, we strive to make it real.
 There is only one way to ensure that: painstaking preparation.
-Part of this is done remotely, by reading up on Alexander’s youth and its geographic backdrop, relevant sites and museums, through guidebooks and academic literature.
+Part of this is done remotely, by reading up on the history and geography, relevant sites and museums, through guidebooks and academic literature.
 But the core of the task is much more hands-on – it consists of travelling to the areas in question repeatedly, visiting all potential sites and sights, inspecting the road network, choosing hotels and tavernas, making sure everything fits together seamlessly and meets our exacting standards.

 In other words, we get to do what we enjoy most and call it work!
-Between the springs of 2010 and 2011, we had the opportunity to spend many weeks criss-crossing Central and Northern Greece, a chance to explore landscapes not yet familiar, to get to know well over 30 sites, museums and historical towns or cities, but also to explore the regional cuisine, taste the produce of local cheese-makers, bakers and vineyards, and meet the “natives”.
-Long days, spent poring over maps, driving and walking for many hours, active from dawn till dusk.
-But what a perfect way of learning knew places and broadening our knowledge of Greece and its monuments.
+To give an example, when preparing our land tours in Greece, we have spent many weeks criss-crossing regions, exploring landscapes not yet familiar, to get to know well a vast number of sites, museums and historical towns or cities, as well as exploring the regional cuisine, tasting the produce of local cheese-makers, bakers and vineyards, and meeting the “natives”.
+Long days are spent poring over maps, driving and walking for many hours, active from dawn till dusk.
+What a perfect way of learning knew places and broadening our knowledge of Greece and its monuments!

 And so much to learn!
-Northern Greece, less frequented by tourists than the South and the islands, is a rich land of great diversity, ranging from the perfect azure waters of the Aegean via huge cultivated plains, lush hillsides and dense forests, to the towering heights of 3000m-high Mt.
+For example, in preparing for our tour of Macedonia in Northern Greece, less frequented by tourists than the South and the islands, a rich land of great diversity, ranging from the perfect azure waters of the Aegean via huge cultivated plains, lush hillsides and dense forests, to the towering heights of 3000m-high Mt.
 Olympus.
-Moreover, it is jam-packed with remarkable archaeological and historical sights.
-On the one hand, we visited many well-known spectaculars: the magnificent new museum at Pella, Alexander’s birthplace, displaying the refined culture of this ancient capital; the extraordinary wealth of the royal graves at Vergina, including that of Alexander’s father, Philip II, rich in gold and weaponry; the splendid Roman and Byzantine monuments of Thessaloniki, capital of Greek Macedonia, its excellent museums and serene Byzantine churches; the monasteries of Meteora, perched precariously on their vertical rock needles; the sanctuary of Zeus at Dion in the shadow of Mt.
+It is jam-packed with remarkable archaeological and historical sights.
+On the one hand, we visited many well-known spectaculars: the magnificent new museum at Pella, Alexander's birthplace, displaying the refined culture of this ancient capital; the extraordinary wealth of the royal graves at Vergina, including that of Alexander's father, Philip II, rich in gold and weaponry; the splendid Roman and Byzantine monuments of Thessaloniki, capital of Greek Macedonia, its excellent museums and serene Byzantine churches; the monasteries of Meteora, perched precariously on their vertical rock needles; the sanctuary of Zeus at Dion in the shadow of Mt.
 Olympus…

 - The town of Kastoria, huddled upon a peninsula overlooking a tranquil lake, abounds in richly varied traditional houses of the Ottoman stone-and-timber style and contains dozens of Byzantine chapels and churches, adorned with decorative brickwork on the outside and colourful medieval frescos in the interior.